Bare, Mitrovica

 Bare (Barja, Баре/Bare) is a village in the municipality of Mitrovica in the District of Mitrovica, Kosovo.
-According to the 2011 census, it had 841 inhabitants, all of whom were Albanian.
+According to the 2024 census, it had 298 inhabitants, all of whom were Albanian.
 It is part of the region Shala e Bajgorës.

 History

 During the Kosovo War, the Brigade 141 "Mehë Uka" of the Kosovo Liberation Army was active in the village.
-On 8 January 1999, the KLA captured 8 and killed 3 Serbian policemen.
+On 8 January 1999, the KLA captured 8 and killed 3 Serbian soldiers.